ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - - Remember the path to the downloaded credentials json file.
 Also, in the next step you will need the value of client_email from this file.
 - - Move the downloaded json file to ~/.config/gspread/service_account.json.
 Windows users should put this file to %APPDATA%\gspread\service_account.json.
 - Setup a Google Spreasheet to be updated by sheetupdate
-- - In Google Spreadsheet, create an empty Google Spreadsheet with the name: hyundai-kia-connect-monitor
+- - In Google Spreadsheet, create an empty Google Spreadsheet with the name: hyundai-kia-connect-monitor or monitor.VIN (latter if if vin=VIN is given as parameter)
 - - Go to your spreadsheet and share it with a client_email from the step above
-- run "python summary.py sheetupdate" and if everything is correct, the hyundai-kia-connect-monitor spreadheet will be updated with a summary and the last 50 lines of standard output
+- run "python summary.py sheetupdate" and if everything is correct, the hyundai-kia-connect-monitor or monitor.VIN spreadheet will be updated with a summary and the last 50 lines of standard output
 - configure to run "python summary.py sheetupdate" regularly, after having run "python monitor.py"

 # kml.py